-- 1) Describe the manner in which the public health faculty complement integrates perspectives from the field of practice, including information on appointment tracks for practitioners, if applicable.
-Faculty with significant practice experience outside of that which is typically associated with an academic career should also be identified. (self-study document) - 2) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+1) Describe the manner in which the public health faculty complement integrates perspectives from the field of practice, other than faculty members' participation in extramural service, as discussed in Criterion E5.
+The unit may identify full-time faculty with prior employment experience in practice settings outside of academia, and/or units may describe employment of part-time practice-based faculty, use of quest lecturers from the practice community, etc. (self-study document)

+2) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)